Adolescent and Youth Adult Health National Resource Center (AYAH-NRC)|

 Leadership in Education in Adolescent Health (LEAH) |

 This HRSA/MCHB funded initiative provides interdisciplinary training for physicians, psychologists, nurses, social workers, and nutritionists at 7 sites.
 Over the past thirty years, LEAH projects have provided leadership in adolescent health within the Title V/MCH programs.
 LEAH programs support NNSAHC and individual SAHCs in a variety of ways, sharing adolescent health information, resources and research, and collaborating with states on adolescent health initiatives.

 OAH supports and evaluates evidence-based teen pregnancy prevention programs; supports collaboration and communication on adolescent health across DHHS by managing the Adolescent Health Working Group; works with DHHS regional staff to support youth-focused efforts within HRSA regions; communicates adolescent health information to health professionals and groups, those who serve youth, parents, grantees, and the public; and is the convener and catalyst for the development of a national adolescent health agenda.
 OAH is the convener of Adolescent Health: Think, Act, Grow® (TAG), a national call to action to improve adolescent health in the United States.
 TAG calls upon organizations and individuals to prioritize activities that can support the health and healthy development of all of America's 42 million adolescents.

 CDC - Division of Adolescent & School Health (DASH) |

-Through multiple cooperative agreements to AMCHP from 2000-1\2005, CDC DASH provided significant support for annual meetings of SAHCs, and has supported historic initiatives such as the National Initiative to Improve Adolescent Health which provided a framework and momentum for Healthy People 2010 and 2020 objectives focused on adolescent and young adult health.
+Through multiple cooperative agreements to AMCHP from 2000-2005, CDC DASH provided significant support for annual meetings of SAHCs, and has supported historic initiatives such as the National Initiative to Improve Adolescent Health which provided a framework and momentum for Healthy People 2010 and 2020 objectives focused on adolescent and young adult health.